 Alert

-Overnight stays and camping near the Singing Dune are prohibited.
-The nearest camping site is the Mynbulak post, 10 km from the dune.
+- Overnight stays and camping at the Singing Dune are prohibited.
+The nearest camping place is the Mynbulak post, 10 km from the dune.

 Phone: +77089711687